 US postal services are still being offered all over the country.
 Even with the changing technology and mode of communication, postal services are still functional and are widely used by many people.
 For instance, sending postcards, letters and other parcels need the services of a postal service.
 The US postage rates are determined by the shape, weight and mail class of the parcel or letter you’re sending.
 For clients who buy postage stamps online, sometimes get a discount.
-US postage rates are classified as first class mail, express mail, priority mail, media mail, special services, sizes of domestic mails, and the mail order merchandise rule.
+US postage rates are classified as first-class mail, express mail, priority mail, media mail, special services, sizes of domestic mails, and the mail-order merchandise rule.

 Before the enactment of the postal reorganization act of 1970, postage rates were formerly set by the Postal Regulatory Commission.
 The first United States postage stamp was issued in 1847.
-Prior to this, the dates, rates and origin of the letter were drafted by hand or at times in the combination of a hand stamp device.
+Prior to this, the dates, rates, and origin of the letter were drafted by hand or at times in the combination of a hand stamp device.
 As for the postage rates, they were brought into use in the year 1847, for mail to or from the pacific coast and in 1848, mail was sent from a location in the east to another location in the west.

 As you prepare to send your letter, it is good if you know what size will be charged at what cost.
-Not every letter is charged the normal price of $0.49.
+Not every letter is charged with the normal price of $0.55.
 Some odd sizes are charged more.
 The maximum size of your letter should be around 11 ½ inches by 6 1/8 inches.
 The maximum thickness of a usual envelope is ¼ inches.
 Therefore, in case your letter weighs more than one ounce, then its cost will go up.
 In the situation where your letter is greater than 3.5 ounces, even larger than the maximum size of a normal envelope, then you will be required to use a large envelope pricing.
 The largest size that an envelope can be is 15 inches by 11 ½ inches.

 To know the different postage rates being offered by USPS, read on and check out the table.